 Solo cornet player John Magennis took over duties as director in Fort Dodge from 1915 until 1917 when Carl Quist returned from his move to Eagle Grove.
 By that time there were two concerts per week in Fort Dodge, one downtown on Wednesday nights, and the other in Oleson Park on Sundays.

-The Fort Dodge Municipal Band of 1918 is shown leading the parade
+The Fort Dodge Municipal Band of 1918 is shown leading

 -from Webster County Honor Roll citing local WW I participation-